VA IRRRL (Interest Rate Reduction Refinance Loan): What You Need to Know About A Streamline Refinance

 What Is A VA IRRRL (Streamline Refinance)?

 A VA IRRRL is also referred to as a VA Streamline, and the terms are often used interchangeably.
 Lenders use the term “streamline” to imply that the IRRRL process is simpler and faster than a typical refinance.

-VA Streamlines can help you switch from an adjustable rate mortgage (ARM) to a fixed-rate mortgage, lower your monthly interest rate or change your term.
-You must also have an existing VA loan to undergo a VA Streamline.
+VA Streamlines can help you switch from an adjustable-rate mortgage (ARM) to a fixed-rate mortgage, lower your monthly interest rate or change your term.
+You must have an existing VA loan to undergo a VA Streamline.
 If you wish to convert your home’s equity to cash, you must undergo a full refinance.

-The VA will only allow you to refinance your loan if the new terms provide you with an immediate financial benefit, such as a lower interest rate or a lower monthly payment.
-You can’t refinance your loan just because you don’t like your current lender or for any other reason that doesn’t directly relate to your finances.
+The VA will only allow you to take advantage of a VA Streamline refinance of your loan if the new terms provide you with an immediate financial benefit, such as a lower interest rate or a lower monthly payment.
+You can’t refinance your loan just because you don’t like your current lender or for any reason that doesn’t directly relate to your finances.

 Your interest rate: The most common reason why veterans and their family members refinance their VA loans is that they need a lower interest rate.